 As a social media manager, it was my job to research my clients’ customers, competitors and their industries, and create content that was relevant and interesting.
 This sometimes meant outright sales pitching for an offer or promotion they were running, or sometimes it meant sharing testimonials, FAQ information, industry news, funny memes.
 Basically anything that would fill up the clients’ page to encourage engagement and increase reach, and ultimately generate revenue.

-However Facebook organic reach is now under 5% with some experts predicting it will actually go below 1%.
+Some experts predict it will actually go below 1%!
 Now, for a business who has only a few hundred or thousand followers, that represents just a small handful of people who will actually see the post; let alone comment, like or share it.
 If you’ve paid an external agency to create that social media post, that does not represent a good ROI.

 Gone are the days of posting for the sake of it, Buffer-ing article after article, and tweeting/retweeting on autopilot.
 Nobody wants to see their newsfeeds fill up with uninspiring and boring posts from business pages anymore.